openeuler-mirror/docs/docs/en/docs/ApplicationDev/building-an-rpm-package.md

 # Building an RPM Package

 This section describes how to build an RPM software package on a local PC or using OBS.
-For details, see [Packing Rule](https://gitee.com/openeuler/community/blob/master/en/contributors/packaging.md).
+For details, see [Packaging Guideline] (https://gitee.com/openeuler/community/blob/master/en/contributors/packaging.md).

 [[toc]]